Point Spread Definition, Examples

 For instance, if the Kansas City Chiefs are -7 favorites, they need to win by more than 7 points to cover the spread.

-You can learn more about the Best NFL Betting Apps and Best NFL Betting Promos by reading our reviews!
+You can learn more about the Best NFL Betting Apps and Best NFL Betting Promos by reading our reviews.

-If you're not in a legal sports betting state, or one with only in-person betting, you can take advantage of social sportsbook or DFS bonuses like the Fliff Promo Code, Underdog Fantasy Promo Code, Sleeper Fantasy Promo Code, and PrizePicks Promo Code to get a similar experience.
+If you're not in a legal sports betting state, or one with only in-person betting, you can take advantage of social sportsbook or DFS bonuses like the Fliff Promo Code, Underdog Fantasy Promo Code, Sleeper Fantasy Promo Code, or PrizePicks Promo Code to get a similar experience.

 What Does -110 Mean Next to the Spread?